ipspace/blog/content/posts/2021/11/anycast-mpls.md

 * Execute **netlab up**

 ### Revision History

+2024-08-10
+: MPLS data plane works in cEOS release 4.32.1F and is supported in _netlab_ release 1.9.0

 2023-02-02
 : Moved back to vEOS -- cEOS does not support MPLS data plane and _netlab_ refuses to configure MPLS on cEOS.